louislefevre/rsa/README.md

              ↓        ↓
              ??       ??

-It would be easier to divide the task into a number of subtasks:
+It would be easier to divide the task into a number of sub-tasks:
 1. Implement a crypto-random key generator and the algorithm for modular exponentiation.
 2. Implement the RSA encryption algorithm.
 3. Implement the RSA decryption algorithm.